annieying/OpenParliamentAnalyses/json-downloaded/README.txt

-The data in this directory is extracted using the site's REST API.
-A REST API returns data in JSON format.
+The data in this directory is extracted from the OpenParliment site's REST API.
+The REST API conveniently returns files in JSON format.
 The site's API is accessed by prefixing URLs with api.openparliament.ca (as opposed to simply openparliament.ca).

 For example, go to
 http://api.openparliament.ca/politicians/stephen-harper/ for a web page explaining the query result for Stephen